bhandariarun/365-365-days/OOP/README.md

     - Kwagrs : It stands for keyword arguments which are passed along with the values into the functions

   ## Python Class and Object
-  - Data hiding using private attributes using underscore as the prefix i.e single _ or double __

             class Parrot: